 {% endif %}

-For example, in a list of articles: “`twig {% archiveList archives with type=“page” limit=“10” %}
+For example, in an article list: “`twig {% archiveList archives with type=“page” limit=“10” %}

 {% for item in archives %}